hsh754/COMPSCI-703-individual-research/README.md

 ## License

 This project is licensed under MIT License.
-See the [LICENSE.md](LICENSE.md) file for details.
+See the [LICENSE](LICENSE) file for details.

 ## Citation